gennaromellone/hipes2025-tutorial/README.md

 # DAGonCAPIO and GLOBO-GLOWPP developing a computational workflow for orchestrating a global weather forecasting model
 **HiPES Workshop (Euro-Par 2025)**

-**Credits:** Developed by Gennaro Mellone, Dario Caramiello, Raffaele Montella for the HiPES 2025 Tutorial Session (Euro-Par 2025)
+**Credits:** Developed by Gennaro Mellone, Dario Caramiello, Raffaele Montella (University of Naples "Parthenope")for the HiPES 2025 Tutorial Session (Euro-Par 2025)

 ---
 ## Introduction